bishopia/website/content/project/NB Diatoms/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-{{< figure library="true" src="Chaetoceros.jpg" title="*Chaetoceros* Diatom Colony" >}}
+{{< figure library="true" src="diatoms.jpg" title="*Coscinodiscus* diatom cells on a NES-LTER cruise" >}}

-Phytoplankton communities are influenced by a complex interplay of environmental variables.
-Temperature and nutrient concentration are two particularly important factors driving phytoplankton growth and composition, but are often investigated separately in the lab.
-This work investigated the individual and interactive effects of temperature and nutrient concentration on the composition and physiology of a phytoplankton community.
+Diatoms, a type of phytoplankton, range in size across multiple orders of magnitude.
+Their size plays an important role in the biogeochemical cycling within marine systems.
+Here, we used metabarcoding to investigate the role of environmental factors  in shaping temporal patterns of the diatom community in Narragansett Bay.